 Screening test results may show abnormality even though there is no cancer.
 A false-positive test result (one that shows cancer when there isn't) can cause anxiety.
 After that, more procedures and tests also occur, which also have some risks.

-The screening test itself may cause side effects
+The screening test itself may cause the side effect

 An upper endoscopy may cause the following rare but severe side effects:

-A small hole in the stomach or oesophagus
+- A small hole in the stomach or esophagus

 Consult your doctor if you have a high risk of stomach cancer.
 If you have a long family history of stomach cancer, consider tests, such as endoscopy.
 It will help you look for signs of stomach cancer and treat it at an early stage.